 Dr Crompton has also transcribed over 9000 patient case notes and has made these available for researchers, you can search by name, date and diagnosis for records from 1852-1916.

-Please note the database's search facility is currently undergoing some technical issues, but we are working on it.
+Please note the database's search facility is undergoing some technical issues.